Bongaigaon district: Divisions

-The district has three subdivisions: Bongaigaon, Bijni, and North Salmara.
+The district has 1 subdivision and 1 Co-District: Bongaigaon Sadar and North Salmara (Abhayapuri).
+It has 5 Revenue Circles (RC) namely Bongaigaon, Boitamari, Dangtol, Srijangram and Manikpur and 5 Community Development (CD) Blocks namely Dangtol, Boitamari, Tapattary, Srijangram and Manikpur.
+The district has 563 Villages and 65 Gram Panchayats.
 In 2004, parts of the Bongaigaon district (mainly areas under Bijni subdivision) were given over to form the Chirang district, under the Bodoland Territorial Council (BTC), with its district headquarters at Kajalgaon.

 There are four Assam Legislative Assembly constituencies in this district: Bongaigaon, Bijni, Abhayapuri North, and Abhayapuri South.
 The latter is designated for scheduled castes.
 Bijni is in the Kokrajhar Lok Sabha constituency, whilst the other three are in the Barpeta Lok Sabha constituency.

 Demographics

 According to the 2011 census, the total population of the district is 738,804, out of which 375,818 are males while 362,986 are females.
 The average sex ratio is 966.
 The average literacy rate in urban areas is 87.4% while that in the rural areas is 66.4%.
 The total literacy rate of Bongaigaon district is 69.74%.
 The male literacy rate is 63.09% and the female literacy rate is 54.26% in Bongaigaon district.
 14.86% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes made up 11.21% and 2.55% of the population respectively.